You Can Make Netflix Show You Only TV & Movies You're In The Mood For

 Use The Family Movie Night Code 2013975

 What You'll Find: There is nothing better than watching a feel-good movie from years ago.
-Pop some popcorn and revisit some childhood favorites like Tarzan, Sleepover, and Stuart Little.
+Pop some popcorn and revisit some childhood favourites like Tarzan, Sleepover, and Stuart Little.

 Korean Movies Like Parasite and The Witch